-Rod Stafford, a former employee of Unity, has been handed a 22-year prison sentence for committing sexual offenses
+Rod Stafford, a former employee at Unity, has been sentenced to 22 years for sexual offenses

 unity logo against a dark background